voideditor/void-updates-server/README.md

 Right now, running everything described above, we get an error like "signature could not be verified" once `Void.app.zip` is downloaded.
 It's not clear if this is a hash signature issue, a mac codesigning issue, or something else.

+So we're not using the built-in auto-updater right now, and instead we're prompting the user to update manually (not ideal).

 ## Todos